The team

 PhD Student

-"My PhD project aims to improve understanding of cryosphere and ecosystem changes in sensitive Arctic areas during the Holocene"
+The aim of my PhD project is to contribute to a better understanding of cryosphere and ecosystem changes in sensitive areas of the Arctic region during the Holocene epoch.

 Nathan Nault